stabix/stabix/doc/gui_gbinc.rst

     - Close the window for the selection of control points (Ctrl+W).
     - Control points are saved in .mat file (in the same folder than the 1st picture loaded).
 7) If the control points are not satisfying, delete them and start to set a new overlay.
-8) Save the overlay (see Figure 1) in the same folder than the 1st picture loaded (as a screenshot - .png) (optional).
+8) Save the overlay (see Figure 1) in the same folder than the 1st picture loaded (as a screenshot.png) (optional).
-9) Do the measurement of the distance between edges or rigdes (select before if edge or ridge) of a unique Vickers indent.
+9) Do the measurement of the distance between edges (Vickers faces) or ridges of a unique Vickers indent (see Figure 2).
 10) Do the measurement of the distance between edges of a unique grain boundary.
 11) The value of the grain boundary inclination is finally given.